ginathegenius/aws-cda-study-guide/README.md

 STS AssumeRoleWithWebIdentity returns a set of temporary security credentials for users who have been authenticated in a mobile or web application with a web identity provider.

 ## ECS
+- AWS Fargate is a compute engine for Amazon ECS that allows you to run containers without having to manage servers or clusters
+- ECS stands for Elastic Container Service: It manages running containers on your EC2 instances
+- The policy must be attached to the ECS Task's execution role to allow the application running in the container access SQS

 ### Docker